Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 Kevin Love Insights vs. the Knicks

-- On the boards, the Knicks are ranked seventh in the league, conceding 42 rebounds per game.

-- Looking at assists, the Knicks are 13th in the league, conceding 25.1 per game.
+- Allowing 25.1 assists per contest, the Knicks are the 13th-ranked squad in the league.

-- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the league.
+- The Knicks are the 25th-ranked squad in the league at allowing threes, giving up 13 made 3-pointers per contest.

 Kevin Love vs. the Knicks